Icosahedral-Dice/Icosahedral-Dice/README.md

-- This is "Icosahedral Dice", an obscure reference to a video game.
-(EDIT: removed "lesser-known" and added regret to the downfall of the DA/UM collective)
+- Mingsen Wang, quantitative researcher at Balyasny Asset Management.
-- I am currently a financial engineering student with some side projects on computational biology (thank you Rose).
+- Also a computational genetics enthusiast (thank you Rose)
-- Have fun!

 <!---
 Icosahedral-Dice/Icosahedral-Dice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.